Evil Angel (studio)

-Evil Angel is an American production company and distributor of pornographic films, founded and owned by John Stagliano.
+Evil Angel is an American independent production company and distributor of pornographic films, founded and owned by John Stagliano.

-Stagliano and Evil Angel pioneered the Gonzo pornography genre in the late 1980s.
+Stagliano and Evil Angel pioneered the gonzo pornography genre in the late 1980s.
 Several of the most acclaimed pornographic film directors have worked for Evil Angel, and its films have won numerous awards.

 It has been described as "the top porn-film producer" in the U.S, as one of the handful of companies which dominate the distribution of hardcore pornographic films in the U.S., and as one of the most profitable porn studios.

 History

 Background and beginnings

 The company's rise to prominence was fueled by the industry switch from film to videotape.
-In the late 1970s a feature-length porn film shot on photographic film —usually 35mm—might have cost as much as $350,000.
-In 1983 the VCR had been recently introduced, and producers were beginning to make pornographic films on videotape.
+In the late 1970s, a feature-length porn film shot on photographic film—usually 35mm—might have cost as much as $350,000.
+In 1983, the VCR had been recently introduced, and producers were beginning to make pornographic films on videotape.
 A film using video could be made for as little as $5,000, compared to a minimum of $40,000 for a movie shot on film.
 Into the 1990s, by shooting its productions with video cameras, Evil Angel could still make films for $8,000.
 Stagliano initially had little knowledge of filmmaking, but he made his first movie for $8,000 in 1983: Bouncing Buns, starring Stacy Donovan.
-For the next six years he shot films for other companies to manufacture and distribute.
+For the next six years, he shot films for other companies to manufacture and distribute.

-In 1989 he started Evil Angel, to sell his own films.
+In 1989, he started Evil Angel, to sell his own films.
 The origin of the company's name goes back to when Stagliano was working as a stripper: "There was another guy in one of my shows named John.
 So this MC started calling me Evil John to differentiate us.
 This was when I was doing Dracula and chains.
 At the same time I had a girlfriend who called herself Angel when she did strip shows.
 She was a very nasty girl and I suggested that she call herself Evil Angel.
 She didn't, but I loved the name and wound up using it for my company."